Unlock Hidden Productivity with Time & Motion Studies

 QUALITATIVE: Qualitative methodologies are used to understand a phenomenon more deeply, to obtain a detailed description of an experience, or to understand how or why an event occurs.
 Qualitative data may be text or images and uses a flexible reporting structure.
 Interview transcripts and video recordings represent qualitative data types.
 The output of qualitative analyses is called findings.

 MIXED METHODS: Mixed methods research includes aspects of quantitative and qualitative methodologies in the same study or series of studies.
 Mixed methods approaches can be used sequentially or concurrently.
 Often, results or findings from one phase will be used to design a subsequent phase of a project.
-A time and motion study consisting of quantitative measurement of a motion in a workflow followed by a one-on-one interview is an example of a mixed methods study.
+A Time & Motion Study consisting of quantitative measurement of a motion in a workflow followed by a one-on-one interview is an example of a mixed methods study.
 The qualitative findings could be used to understand the results of the quantitative phase more deeply, to provide context for interpreting the results, or to triangulate the results and findings.

 WHICH ONE SHOULD I USE?